BEAST-Fitting/beast/docs/xsede.rst

 The wrapper `run_beast_xsede.py` follows the :ref:`production run workflow<beast_standard_workflow>`,
-but at relevant steps, writes out `sbatch` files that the user can then submit to the `slurm` queue.
-The example has addition supplementary files that will be described here, too.
+but at relevant steps, writes out `sbatch` files that the user can then submit to the slurm queue.
+The example has additional supplementary files that are described at the end of this section.

 ==========================